phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/05-dev-shell.md

 ```

 This allows us to enter a shell that exposes all *inputs* to the derivations listed in `inputsFrom`.
-In particular, those of `defaultPackage` &mdash; the Agda library we declared in `playground.nix`.
+In particular, those of `defaultPackage` — the Agda library we declared in `playground.nix`.
 One of its inputs is `agda` itself,
 and we can make it available in a new shell by invoking `nix develop`:[^bash-prompt]